Standard Shopping vs Performance Max: How to Decide What to Run

 Is Performance Max replacing Standard Shopping?

 Not officially.
-Standard Shopping still exists and Google has not announced a sunset date.
-But all of the meaningful product investment is going into Performance Max, and for most advertisers PMax now outperforms Shopping.
+Standard Shopping still exists, and Google has not announced a sunset date.
+However, all meaningful product investment is going into Performance Max, and for most advertisers, PMax now outperforms Shopping.
 Treat it as the new default.

 Should I run Performance Max and Standard Shopping at the same time?